Worst Ebola outbreak on record tests global response

 French President Francois Hollande says military hospital will be set up in Guinea.

-Cuba says will train 296 more doctors and nurses to treat West Africa Ebola patients, in addition to 165 already preparing to go to Sierra Leone.
+Cuba says it will train 296 more doctors and nurses to treat Ebola patients in West Africa, in addition to the 165 already preparing to go to Sierra Leone.

-Cuba sends 165 doctors and nurses to Sierra Leone, the first group of volunteers from the Caribbean island.
+Cuba sends 165 doctors and nurses to Sierra Leone on a mission to treat Ebola patients, the first group of volunteers from the Caribbean island.

-Oct.
-2: Britain pleads at conference in London for international help to fight epidemic.

-NBC News says American freelance cameraman, Ashoka Mukpo, has Ebola; he will be flown to United States for treatment.

-Oct.
-3: WHO says 3,439 dead out of 7,492 suspected, probable and confirmed cases in West Africa and United States, which has one.

-Ugandan doctor with Ebola arrives in Frankfurt from Sierra Leone for treatment.
+Ugandan doctor with Ebola arrives in Frankfurt, Germany from Sierra Leone for treatment.

-Oct.
-4: Volunteer nurse in Liberia who was first French national to contract Ebola leaves hospital outside Paris after being successfully treated.

-Oct.
-6: Spanish nurse is infected with Ebola; she treated infected Spanish priest who was repatriated to Madrid and died.

 Cameraman Mukpo in Omaha; taken to Nebraska Medical Center.